 The SEC allows BHP Billiton Limited and BHP Billiton Plc to "incorporate by reference" the information each of them files or furnishes with the SEC.
 This permits BHP Billiton Limited and BHP Billiton Plc to disclose important information to you by referring you to these filed or furnished documents.
-Any information referenced in this way is considered part of this prospectus, and any information that we file or furnish with the SEC subsequent to this prospectus and incorporate by reference into this prospectus will automatically be deemed to update and supersede this information, as described in more detail below.
+Any information referenced in this way is considered part of this prospectus supplement and the attached prospectus, and any information that we file or furnish with the SEC subsequent to this prospectus supplement and incorporate by reference into this prospectus supplement and the attached prospectus will automatically be deemed to update and supersede this information, as described in more detail below.
 We incorporate by reference the following documents that have been filed or furnished with the SEC:

-- The Annual Report on Form 20-F of BHP Billiton Limited and BHP Billiton Plc for the fiscal year ended June 30, 2011. - The report on Form 6-K of BHP Billiton Limited and BHP Billiton Plc furnished to the SEC on February 21, 2012, which includes our unaudited financial information as of and for the six months ended December 31, 2011 and 2010.
+The Annual Report on Form 20-F of BHP Billiton Limited and BHP Billiton Plc for the fiscal year ended June 30, 2013.